zchee/golang-wiki/Modules.md

 Go 1.11 will add preliminary support for versioned modules as proposed [here](https://golang.org/design/24301-versioned-go).

 Go modules will be an [experimental](https://research.swtch.com/vgo-accepted) opt-in feature in Go 1.11, with the hope of incorporating feedback and finalizing the feature for Go 1.12.
+Even though the details may change, future releases will be able to consume modules defined using Go 1.11 or `vgo`.

 ## Current Status